RStanimirov/artagram-django-project/README.md

 1. Download the code and unzip it.
 2. Open the unzipped directory with an IDE such as Pycharm or Visual Studio Code.
-3. Create a virtual environment.
+3. Create a virtual environment (python -m venv .venv).
+Then activate it (.venv\Scripts\activate).
 4. Install the dependencies by running "pip install -r requirements.txt" in your IDE's terminal.
 5. Add a secret key of your choice in the settings.py (e.g. SECRET_KEY = 'YourKey1234567890').
-6. Database: if you want to use SQLite, just uncomment the sqlite3 database code in settings.py; otherwise, in order to use PostgreSQL, you have to setup your own database name, username, password, host, and port.
+6. Database: if you want to use SQLite, just leave uncommented the sqlite3 database code in settings.py; otherwise, in order to use PostgreSQL, you have to setup your own database name, username, password, host, and port.
-7. Email backend: just to test the app, you normally do not need the EMAIL_BACKEND info (at the bottom of the settings.py), so you can comment it out.
+7. Email backend: just to test the app, you normally do not need the EMAIL_BACKEND info (at the bottom of the settings.py), so you can leave it commented out.
 However, if you want to be able to send emails through the site's contact form and keep the password reset functionality working, you have to setup your own backend info, smtp server, host and password.
 8. Finally, migrate the model data to the database by running "python manage.py migrate" and then start the server by running "python manage.py runserver".

+DEV NOTE as of Oct 2023: just a word of caution that the app's dependancies were tested to be fully compatible with Python 3.7.0 which was the version used during the app's development.
+I have recently tested the app with the latest Python 3.12 and found that psycopg2 v2.9.5 was no longer supported, so I commented it out in the requirements file.
+Also Pillow v9.3.0 could not be installed on Python 3.12, so I included Pillow version 9.5.0 which ran fine.

 ---